 The conflict between emancipated authorship and the old broadcast media model will stir up antagonisms between developed and developing countries, and will also intensify social and cultural conflicts within developing countries.

 Andrey Miroshnichenko is a Russian media futurist, journalist, writer and public speaker, PhD, coordinator for the Russian Association of Futurologists, Fulbright-Kennan scholar (2012-2013), and the author of a number of books on linguistics, journalism and communications.
 He is also a regular contributor to influential Russian media outlets, including Forbes.ru, Slon.ru, The Moscow News, Colta.ru and others.

 Andrey Miroshnichenko is known for his concept of the Viral Editor and his research in the media sphere.
 After working in print media for twenty years, Miroshnichenko wrote his book, When Newspapers Die (2010), which became a bestseller in Russian media circles, subsequently leaving the press himself.
 Over the past few years, he has been consulting major corporations and politicians on issues of media behavior.
 He also researches and advises on the development of new, old and corporate media.”

-Also, see the review by Robert K. Logan: Review, Precis and Comments Re Andrey Miroshnichenko’s book Man as Media: The Emancipation of Authorship.
+See the review by Robert K. Logan: Review, Precis and Comments Re Andrey Miroshnichenko’s book Human as Media: The Emancipation of Authorship.